WikimapsAtlas/WikimapsAtlas-generator/README.md

 [b]: https://github.com/WikimapsAtlas/make-modules#attributes

 ## Use case
-Toroduce a world atlas for all major countries, run :
+To produce a world atlas for all major countries, run :

     bash ./script/world_atlas_generator.bash  # may take a dozen(s) of hours !